Orel7777/Planning_trip/README.md

 Navigation: Smooth screen navigation 🧭
-TailwindCSS (Nativewind): Stylish and responsive design 🎨 Cross-Platform Compatibility: Works on both iOS and Android 🌍 🚀 Get Started
+TailwindCSS (Nativewind): Stylish and responsive design 🎨 Cross-Platform Compatibility: Works on both iOS and Android 🌍

+## Get Started
-Install Dev Dependencies
+Install Dev Dependencies:
 First, install the necessary dependencies:

-npm install
-# or
-yarn install
+### npm install or yarn install

-Run the App
+Then

 To start the app in development mode, use:

-npm start
-# or
+# Run The app

-yarn start
+# # # npm start or yarn start

-This command runs your app in development mode.
-Open it in the Expo Go app on your phone to view it.
-The app will reload if you save edits to your files, and you’ll see build errors and logs in the terminal. 📱
+Runs your app in development mode.

+Open it in the Expo app on your phone to view it.
+It will reload if you save edits to your files, and you will see build errors and logs in the terminal. 📱
-Run on iOS
-If you’re on a Mac and have Xcode installed, you can open the app in the iOS Simulator with:

-npm run ios
+# npm run ios or yarn run ios
-# or
-Run on Android
-To open the app on a connected Android device or emulator, use:

-npm run android
-# or
+Like npm start / yarn start, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

-yarn run android
+# npm run android or yarn run android
-Note: This requires installation of Android build tools.
-Check out the React Native documentation for detailed setup instructions. 📖
+Like npm start / yarn start, but also attempts to open your app on a connected Android device or emulator.
+Requires an installation of Android build tools (see React Native docs for detailed setup).

 ❤️ Support Us
 If you like this project, please give it a ⭐ and share it with friends!